 Putting Them Together: AWS DevOps

 There are three primary categories in cloud computing known as Software as a Services (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 Naturally, AWS falls under the IaaS category.
-The AWS DevOps architecture includes a great deal of features including Load Balancing, Amazon CloudFront, Amazon Security Group, Elastic Caches, Amazon RDS (Relational Database Services), Amazon S3 (Simple Storage Service), Amazon EBS (Elastic Book Store), and Amazon Auto Scaling.
+The AWS DevOps architecture includes a great deal of features including Load Balancing, Amazon CloudFront, Amazon Security Group, Elastic Caches, Amazon RDS (Relational Database Services), Amazon S3 (Simple Storage Service), Amazon EBS (Elastic Book Store), and Amazon Auto Scaling, and AWS infrastructure automation tools.

 Must-Have AWS DevOps Tools

 Like any reliable software, it is not possible to function uniquely without having a personalized set of tools available.
-Amazon DevOps also functions on its own set of tools which are highly crucial for effective implementation and usage of AWS DevOps.
+Amazon DevOps tools are highly crucial for effective implementation and usage of AWS DevOps.
 Here are six must-have tools for anyone working with AWS DevOps.

 AWS Cloud Development Kit: An open-source software development framework.
-It uses familiar programming languages for the purpose of modeling cloud application resources.
+It uses familiar programming languages for the purpose of modelling cloud application resources.

 AWS CodeBuild: It is a simple integration service that adjusts to scale constantly and processes multiple builds as per the need.
 It can easily be used by the users as well.